nomadtales/SuspendRockstar/ReadMe.md

 3. Add the PSTools folder into the Windows Environmental Path (Instructions [here](https://www.architectryan.com/2018/03/17/add-to-the-path-on-windows-10/)).

 ### Suspend RDR2
-1. Change PowerShell Execution Policy if not previously done, by starting PowerShell as an Administrator and using `Set-ExecutionPolicy Bypass`.
-2. Create a new desktop Shortcut.
+1. Create a new Desktop Shortcut.
-3. Add the following to the "Type the location of the item" box: `powershell.exe -command "Invoke-Command -ScriptBlock ([ScriptBlock]::Create((Invoke-WebRequest -Uri 'https://raw.githubusercontent.com/nomadtales/SuspendRockstar/master/Suspend-Rockstar.ps1' -UseBasicParsing).Content))"`.
+2. Add the following to the "Type the location of the item" box: `powershell.exe -ExecutionPolicy Bypass -Command "icm -Command ([ScriptBlock]::Create((iwr -Uri 'https://raw.githubusercontent.com/nomadtales/SuspendRockstar/master/Suspend-Rockstar.ps1' -UseBasicParsing).Content))"`.
-4. Call the Shortcut "RDR2 Suspend" and click *Finish*.
+3. Call the Shortcut "Rockstar Suspend" and click *Finish*.
-5. Set the shortcut to permanently Run as Administrator by right-clicking the Shortcut, selecting *Properties*, click on *Advanced*, check the *Run as Administrator* box.
+4. Set the shortcut to permanently Run as Administrator by right-clicking the Shortcut, selecting *Properties*, click on *Advanced*, check the *Run as Administrator* box.

 ## Usage
 - When starting the script it will try and create the FireWall Rule the first time.
 Enter on *Y* to Confirm creation.